nativealien/westcoast-edu/Readme.md

 - Number of days the course lasts
 - Cost of the course

-> Solution: The option to add acourse is presented on the 'admin' profile page where the button 'Lägg till kurs' will appear.
+> Solution: The option to add a course is presented on the 'admin' profile page where the button 'Lägg till kurs' will appear.

 Additionally, we need the ability to list which customers have booked each course."

+> If the user is 'admin' there will be a list on every course info page with enrolled students.

 ## Data